jhickner/smtp-mail/README.md

 main = sendMailWithLogin host user pass mail
 ```

+Note: `sendMail'` and `sendMailWithLogin'` variations are also provided if you want to specify a port as well as a hostname.

 ### Sending with sendmail

 If you'd like to use sendmail, the sendmail interface from ```Network.Mail.Mime```